Oscar Robertson

 Robertson is a two-time Naismith Memorial Basketball Hall of Fame inductee, having been inducted in 1980 for his individual career, and in 2010 as a member of the 1960 United States men's Olympic basketball team and president of the National Basketball Players Association.
 Also in 1980, Robertson was named to the NBA 35th Anniversary Team.
 He was again voted as one of the 50 Greatest Players in NBA History in 1996.
-The United States Basketball Writers Association renamed their College Player of the Year Award the Oscar Robertson Trophy in his honor in 1998, and he was one of five people chosen to represent the inaugural National Collegiate Basketball Hall of Fame class in 2006.
+The United States Basketball Writers Association (USBWA) renamed their College Player of the Year Award the Oscar Robertson Trophy in his honor in 1998, and he was one of five people chosen to represent the inaugural National Collegiate Basketball Hall of Fame class in 2006.
 He was ranked as the 36th best American athlete of the 20th century by ESPN.
-In October 2021, Robertson was honored as one of the league’s greatest players of all-time by being named to the NBA 75th Anniversary Team.
+In October 2021, Robertson was honored as one of the league's greatest players of all time by being named to the NBA 75th Anniversary Team.

 Robertson was also an integral part of Robertson v.
 National Basketball Ass'n of 1970.
 The landmark NBA antitrust suit, which was filed when Robertson was the president of the NBA Players' Association, led to an extensive reform of the league's strict free agency and draft rules and, subsequently, to higher salaries for all players.
 He was inducted into the FIBA Hall of Fame in 2009.

 Early life

-Robertson was born into poverty in Charlotte, Tennessee.
-When he was approximately 18 months old, his parents moved to Indianapolis, Indiana, where he grew up in a segregated housing project.
+Robertson was born into poverty in Charlotte, Tennessee, on November 24, 1938.
+When he was approximately 18 months old, his parents moved to Indianapolis, Indiana, where he grew up in the segregated housing project of Lockefield Gardens.
 He preferred to play basketball over baseball, which was more popular in the neighborhood because it was "a poor kids' game".
 He learned how to shoot by using tennis balls and rags wrapped with rubber bands and tossing them into a peach basket in the back of his family's home.